If you’re in my facebook group the Snark Squad then you were expecting this. Here’s the first chapter of Trouble with Wolves, coming February 2020

 “Why didn’t you stop me last night?”
 Roland complained as he righted himself.

 Because I didn’t want you to come.
 Because I’d hoped you’d be too hung over to join in on this farce of a mission to hunt fucking werewolves.

 Roland stumbled before catching himself on a tree, his pallor gaining a sickly sheen.
 I almost felt bad for encouraging him to get drunk last night.
 Almost.

 There would be no hunting.
 Not if I had anything to say about it.

-The men were high on liquid courage and trying to get them to see reason was a wasted effort.
+The men were high on liquid courage and, as I’d found out, trying to get them to see reason was a wasted effort.
 It was easier to let them stumble through the woods for a few hours and tire themselves out.

 Vomit caught in Roland’s beard, and I subtly flicked at my chin.
 He caught my meaning and swiped a hand across his face.
 “I think I mighta had a few too many.”